Aeolus S30: 2013 facelift

 A facelift was revealed in March 2013, changing the front and rear DRG styling, with prices starting from 59,800 yuan and ending at 88,800 yuan.

-Fengshen S30 PHEV concept
+Aeolus S30 PHEV concept

-Dongfeng revealed the Fengshen S30 PHEV based on the facelifted Fengshen S30 sedan during the 2016 Beijing Auto Show in concept form, but was never intended for production.
+Dongfeng revealed the Aeolus S30 PHEV based on the facelifted Aeolus S30 sedan during the 2016 Beijing Auto Show in concept form, but was never intended for production.

-Fengshen H30 hatchback
+Aeolus H30 hatchback

-The Dongfeng Fengshen H30 is essentially the hatchback version of the Dongfeng Fengshen S30 subcompact sedan, with prices starting from 69,800 yuan and ending at 93,800 yuan.
+The Aeolus H30 is essentially the hatchback version of the Aeolus S30 subcompact sedan, with prices starting from 69,800 yuan and ending at 93,800 yuan.

-Fengshen H30 Cross
+Aeolus H30 Cross

-A version of the H30 featuring crossover accents variant the such as plastic cladding around the wheel arches and bumpers was introduced also at the 2010 Beijing Auto Show as the Dongfeng Fengshen H30 Cross, with prices starting from 86,800 yuan and ending at 97,800 yuan.
+A version of the H30 featuring crossover accents variant the such as plastic cladding around the wheel arches and bumpers was introduced also at the 2010 Beijing Auto Show as the Aeolus H30 Cross, with prices starting from 86,800 yuan and ending at 97,800 yuan.
 A facelift was revealed in March 2013, discontinuing the regular H30 hatchback and changing the front DRG styling of the H30 Cross.